Mesothelioma and Asbestos Trust Funds

 Evidence required to file an asbestos trust claim usually includes:

-- Patient’s Diagnosis: Medical documentation proving an asbestos-related diagnosis such as a pathology report and imaging scans.
+- Patient’s Diagnosis: Medical documentation proving an asbestos-related diagnosis.
+These are generally pathology reports and imaging scans.

-- Physician Statement: A statement drafted by a qualified physician, such as a doctor or oncologist, confirming the diagnosis.
+- Physician Statement: A statement drafted by a qualified doctor confirming the diagnosis.

-- Exposure Site: Evidence confirming asbestos exposure, which may include witness affidavits, employment records and invoices.
+- Exposure Site: Evidence confirming asbestos exposure.
+This may include witness affidavits, employment records and invoices.

 - Asbestos Involvement: Medical documentation describing the extent to which asbestos contributed to the claimant’s disease.

-Once your attorney has gathered evidence, they will submit it in accordance with the trust’s protocols.
-Most trusts accept claims submitted electronically through their websites, while others may require submission of a printed claim through the mail.
+Once your attorney has gathered evidence, they will submit it per the trust’s protocols.
+Most trusts accept claims submitted through their websites.
+Others may require the submission of a printed claim through the mail.

 Your attorney will find the best method to submit your claim to ensure a smooth approval process.